germanygsg/taurimedrec/README.md

 # Patient Management System

-A modern offline Windows desktop application built with Tauri, React, Vite, and Joy UI for managing patient records with SQLite database.
+A modern offline cross-platform application built with Tauri, React, Vite, and Joy UI for managing patient records with SQLite database.
+Available for Windows, Linux, and Android.

 ## Features